pgdr/talks/komodo/PITCHME.md

 +++

-maintainers' roles and responsibility
+Maintainers' roles and responsibility
+* Making sure that packages are fully functioning in every release
+* Deal with bugs and incompatibility issues in good time before they get to stable
+* Schedule and test new releases of a package
+* Communicate with users of the package

++++

+Incompatible packages
-* Two packages are incompatible if they
+* Two packages are incompatible if they:
   * depend on different versions of same lib
   * if one package in komodo breaks its API
+* Incompatibilities are dealt with on scenario by scenario basis
+  * minimal impact on FMU,
+  * a package can be frozen for a limited time if one presents a plan to mitigate
   * We cannot stop the komodo train
   * worst case scenario, a package will not make it to the next stable

 +++

-requirements
+Requirements to enter Komodo
 * GIT and CI
 * Automatic testing
 * Code review
-* semver
+* Semantic versioning
 * Nightly testing against stable/testing/unstable

+---

+## Komodo examples

 +++

-bugfix stable
+Preparing for new stable

 +++

-preparing for new stable
+Bugfix stable

 +++

 ---